MD-Faisal-Khan/Google-Data-Analytics-CaseStudy1/README.md

 This Vizualization confirms our hypothesis that casual riders are using bike rides for leisure

 # Phase 6: ACT

+Deliverables :
+* Differentiation between annual members and casual riders who use Cyclist bikes.
+* How to convert casual riders to purchase annual membership.
+* Digital Marketing Techniques Suggestions for marketing.

 These are some insights i got from the analysis, these insights are based upon my observations: -